fiifieb/Tracker/README.md

 Overview
-The Personal Finance Tracker is a comprehensive application designed to help users manage their personal finances effectively.
+The personal finance tracker is a comprehensive application designed to help users manage their personal finances effectively.
 It is built with a SwiftUI and Alamofire frontend for iOS and a React and Vite frontend for the web.
 The backend is powered by Python with Flask, and SQLite is used as the database.

 Features
 User Authentication (Register/Login)